mda-primetr/Spencer_et_al_2021/docs/WGSHuman.md

 pheno <- as.data.frame(colData(expvec$LKT))

+#Vector of all samples, n=167
 Samples_All <- rownames(pheno)

+#Vector of all samples, n=133
 Samples_antiPD1 <- subset(pheno, treatment == "anti-PD1")[]$Sample

-#Validation samples were defined as anti-PD1 treatment which were not in the previous Science2018 cohort.
+#Validation samples were defined as anti-PD1 treatment which were not in the previous Science2018 cohort, n=111
 Samples_Validation <- pheno$Sample[intersect(which(pheno$treatment == "anti-PD1"), which(pheno$sci2018 == "N_A"))]

 ```